MicrosoftDocs/power-pages-docs/power-pages-docs/security/security-scan.md

     To include authenticated pages in the scan:
     1. Select the check box next to **Include authenticated pages in scan**.
 A notification window appears in the workspace.
-    1. Enter your user name and password.
+    1. Enter your username and password.

 1. Select the **Continue** button to begin the scan.

     You can cancel the scan at any time by returning to the Security workspace and selecting the **Cancel scan** button.

-Once the scan is completed, you receive an email.
+Once the scan has completed, you'll receive an email.
 After you receive the email confirmation, you can view the scan report summary by returning to the **Run scan** section of the Security workspace.

 ## Review the summary report

-The summary report includes a list of failed checks and corresponding alerts, and a description of how to fix the alerts.
+The summary report includes a list of failed checks and corresponding alerts with descriptions of how to fix the alerts.
 You can optionally download the report as a PDF.
 Report summaries for security scan are only supported in English-US language.